 The optional Fuel Pro 382 diesel fuel filter system consists of a permanently mounted fuel processor, a replaceable filter element, a filter element cover and collar and a fluid filter base assembly.
-This system is installed between the fuel tank and the fuel pump and replaces the primary fuel filter.
+This system is installed between the fuel tank and the fuel pump.
 The filter serves as a water separator as well as a fuel filter.
-To drain, turn 1⁄2 turn the drain valve below filter, close when water has been flushed out.
+To drain water, loosen the drain valve below the separator one quarter turn.
+Close the drain valve when finished.